 Poldhu Cove to Cury circular walk

-1. Turn right out of the car park and follow the lane over the bridge to reach a junction.
+1. Turn right out of the car park and follow the lane over the bridge.
+Join the path immediately on the other side of the bridge and follow this parallel to the road to reach a junction.

 Poldhu Cove is a west-facing beach owned by the National Trust.
 Although the cove is fairly narrow, the profile of the beach is quite shallow so the tide goes out a long way to create a beach of a reasonable size at low tide.
 The beach is normally sandy, but the huge storms in the winter of 2014 stripped the sand from this and the surrounding beaches, leaving behind shingle and pebbles.
 However, there is little long-shore movement of sand in this area, so the sand stayed "parked" a short distance offshore and subsequent storms have returned it to the beach.